vintage-software/javascript/typescript.md

 ```

 ## Interfaces
 Use Interfaces where appropriate.
 Only use Interfaces when there is a advantage of doing so.
 Do **not** use "I" as a prefix for interface names.
+[TypeScript convention does not prefix with "I"](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Interfaces.md).

 ## TypeScript Definition Files